 Our Aboriginal Immunisation Health support worker is dedicated to increasing the uptake of vaccinations in our Aboriginal population to help improve the health and well-being of Aboriginal and Torres Strait Islander people.
 By using a culturally appropriate service, she supports and engages with Aboriginal community members - providing important immunisation information, sending friendly reminders, working with other health workers and doctors, promotional activities and encouraging Aboriginal identification within the health system.
 Increasing Aboriginal Immunisation rates can help towards closing the gap in health for Aboriginal and Torres Strait Islander people.

 The Infectious Diseases team provides information and advice to health providers and the community.
-We regularly support GPs, childcare and aged care facilities; as well as members of the public; and hospital clinicians.
+We regularly support hospital clinicians, GPs, childcare centres, aged care facilities and members of the public.
 We provide advice to assist in the prevention and control of diseases that may pose a public health risk.
 We support facilities in the management of outbreaks or single high-priority cases.
-Information provided by our team may include how a disease is transmitted, prophylaxis required to prevent spread, childcare or work-place exclusion guidelines, and recommended infection control measures.
+Information provided by our team may include how a disease is transmitted, prophylaxis required to prevent spread, childcare or workplace exclusion guidelines, and recommended infection control measures.
 We also collect and collate information related to general disease surveillance and are regularly involved in a number of key research and study projects.

 The Epidemiology team has a passion for data and loves a good disease outbreak investigation.
 We provide our expert advice on all facets of data quality, disease surveillance, outbreak response and public health research.
-We help coordinate the Unit’s Cruise Ship Program and undertake influenza pandemic and emerging diseases preparedness activities.
-We work closely with all teams in the Public Health Unit.
-We provide particular support to our Communications team to ensure public health messages are engaging and reach those that will benefit the most.
+We help coordinate the COVID-19 laboratory notifications, and undertake influenza pandemic and emerging diseases preparedness activities.
+We work closely with all teams in the Public Health Unit and support them to ensure public health messages are engaging and reach those that will benefit the most.

-Our Director and Deputy Director are public health physicians.
-They are medical doctors with higher specialty training in public health medicine.
-They support all the teams and activities of the Public Health Unit, and work with team leaders to provide strategic direction.
+The Public Health Unit's Director and other staff specialists are qualified public health physicians.
+They are medical doctors who have completed specialist training in public health medicine.
+They supervise and mentor public health medicine registrars and support all the teams and activities of the Public Health Unit, also working with team leaders to provide strategic direction.